Sellers

 As the marketplace owner, you can manage all sellers from your admin dashboard:

-- View all sellers: See list of all vendors with their status
+- View all sellers: See list of all sellers with their status

 - Approve/reject applications: Review pending seller requests